The kids are huge salmon-lovers so I make this for them regularly.

 You can find the sesame seeds in all good supermarkets or Chinese specialist supermarkets.

-We have a fishmongers near us we like to support who supplies the freshest salmon fillets in town.
+We have a fishmongers near us we like to support.
+I’m vegan so fry some tofu over the rice instead.

 - 2 skinless salmon fillets, about 140g/5oz each